Plymouth police: Vehicle matching description of one involved in road rage killing is found

 Plymouth police say they have found a vehicle that matches the description of the one involved in a road rage shooting in Plymouth on Hwy.
 169 that killed a man driving his son home from a baseball game last month.

-Officials released the information after they say a search warrant in connection with the case that was meant to be sealed was inadvertently filed publicly.
-Officials said that information in the search warrant, if released, could "jeopardize the investigation and be extremely detrimental to the case."
+Officials released the information after a search warrant that was meant to be sealed was inadvertently filed publicly.
+Officials said information in the search warrant, if released, could "jeopardize the investigation and be extremely detrimental to the case."

 The development comes just over one month since Jay Boughton, 56, was shot in the head at 10 p.m.
 July 6 as he drove south on Hwy.
 169 near Rockford Road on the eastern edge of Plymouth.
 His vehicle then went through a fence and crashed into the parking lot of an apartment complex in the 3900 block of N. Lancaster Lane, where his 15-year-old son, Harrison, gave him CPR.